SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## TAIDOOR RAT DLL Load

-Looks for process creation with command line references that are consistant with the Chinese TAIDOOR remote access trojan (RAT)
+Looks for process creation with command line references that are consistent with the Chinese TAIDOOR remote access trojan (RAT)

 ## Telegram API Access